Misunderstanding of antibiotics fuels superbug threat, WHO says

 "The findings ... point to the urgent need to improve understanding around antibiotic resistance," said Keiji Fukuda, the WHO's special representative for antimicrobial resistance.

-"One of the biggest health challenges of the 21st century will require global behavior change by individuals and societies."
+"One of the biggest health challenges of the 21st century will require global behaviour change by individuals and societies."

-Superbug infections, including multi-drug-resistant typhoid, tuberculosis and gonorrhea, already kill hundreds of thousands of people a year, and for now the trend is still growing.
+Superbug infections, including multi-drug-resistant typhoid, tuberculosis and gonorrhoea, already kill hundreds of thousands of people a year, and for now the trend is still growing.

 Fukuda described it as a "race against the pathogens", adding that if everyone steps into action now, it will probably take five to 10 years to turn the situation around.